Milford Battlefield

 Today, Page County is known for its stunning natural beauty and outdoor recreational opportunities.
 It is home to the Shenandoah National Park, which encompasses a section of the Blue Ridge Mountains.
 Tourists flock to the county to enjoy activities such as hiking, fishing, and exploring the famous Luray Caverns, one of the largest cavern systems in the United States.
 With its rich history and breathtaking landscapes, Page County continues to captivate visitors and serve as a reminder of Virginia's past.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Page County, Virginia.
+This timeline provides a concise overview of the key events in the history of Page County, Virginia.

 • 1738: Page County, VA is established as part of Orange County